 Feature Description

-The Zonal Statistics tool performs raster value statistics on a raster dataset based on specific zonal ranges.
-This method divides raster data according to specified zones (regardless of cell adjacency) and calculates statistical values for cells within the same zone.
-The output is a new raster dataset where all cells in the same zone are assigned identical statistical values.
+The zonal statistics tool performs raster value statistics based on specific regional boundaries.
+It disregards adjacency relationships between raster pixels, partitions the raster data by zones, and calculates statistics for pixels within the same zone.
+The output is a new raster dataset where all pixels in the same zone are assigned the same statistical value.

-Supports multiple statistical modes: Minimum, Maximum, Mean, Standard Deviation, Sum, Range, and Median.
-The following example demonstrates the effect when using the maximum value statistical mode with "Ignore NoData" enabled.
-As shown, NoData cells are excluded from computation, and only valid-value cells determine the output zonal value.
+Multiple statistical modes are supported, including Minimum, Maximum, Mean, Standard Deviation, Sum, Range, and Median.
+The example below demonstrates the Maximum statistical mode with the "Ignore NoData" option enabled.
+NoData pixels are excluded from calculations, and only valid pixels determine the output value for each zone.

 Parameter Description